Summer Foods to Help You Stay Cool

-Record temperatures and humidity across the country has made getting cool the name of the game.
+Record temperatures and humidity across the country have made getting cool the name of the game.
 While there is always air conditioning, the pool, or the good old-fashioned fan, there are other options to stay comfortable.
 What you eat and drink can make a big difference in regulating body temperature and make the difference from feeling hot and bothered to cool and comfortable.

 On hot, humid days, muscles compete with the skin for blood circulation.
 When the outside temperature is hot, more blood flows near the skin to help disperse body heat and cool the body down, thus keeping your body’s temperature from rising to dangerous levels.
 But that can mean less blood reaches muscles, which then causes lethargy.
 It is imperative to drink plenty of fluids and eat cooling foods to help hydrate your muscles and skin in order to maintain a safe internal body temperature.